Randall Spare, DVM

 Brett Westrup, AI Technician

 Brett Westrup joined the AVC team in September 2015 and is a large animal vet technician.
 He cares for large animal patients and assists the veterinarians with large animal projects.
 He is a graduate of Sterling College and has experience in large animal care.
 His hobbies include hunting, golfing, coaching junior high football, working on the ranch with his dad, and spending time with his kids riding horses, riding bikes and going for walks.
 Brett follows KU basketball, the Kansas City Chiefs and is a huge Kansas City Royals fan.
 He also finds time to officiate high school football games.
-He and his wife, Jaymi, are parents to three girls, Bretlynn, Brystol and Bryton.
+He and his wife, Jaymi, are parents to four girls, Bretlynn, Brystol, Bryton and Bracey.